akhi9661/gee_extract_multi_point_data/README.md

 ## Introduction
-A python module that extracts values from GEE image collections for multiple points between two dates.
+A python module that extracts values from GEE image collections for multiple points between two dates and saves it to excel.
 For Landsat 8 [[Level 1](LANDSAT/LC08/C02/T1_TOA)] and Sentinel 2 [[Level 1](COPERNICUS/S2_HARMONIZED)], it also extracts the angle values [solar and sensor azimuth/zenith] and identifies the pixels as cloud or snow.
 Neverthless, if not present by default, any or all available bands can be specified.

 ---